cosmolee/rails_tutorial_programming_environment/README.markdown

 These instructions will produce the full development environment as described in the book with Ruby 1.9.2 and ROR 3.
 It is complete with the optional RVM - Ruby Version Manager, Growl - pop-up notifications, Inotify - file system monitor (like FSevent for Mac OSX), and Autotest - automated continuous testing, running with Spork for fast test runs.
 These instructions can also be used as a template to quickly get up and running with a useful development environment for your own projects.

-To begin, read the "Instruction" file.
+To begin, read the "Instructions" file.

 Tip: Click the "Downloads" button to copy all the needed files to your computer in one shot.